liferay/liferay-docs/user/articles/120-search/07-search-insights.markdown

-Add the Search Insights Widget to the Search Page to inspect the full query string that's constructed by the back-end search code when the User enters a keyword.
+Add the Search Insights Widget to the Search Page to inspect the full query string that's constructed by the back-end search code when the User enters a keyword and the response string returned from the search engine.

 In @product-ver@, an additional feature has been added: the _Explain_ option.

 When a search query is processed, results are returned.
 The concept of